hyperkai/django-blog/unmix-blog/README.md

 ---

-## simple-blog:
+## unmix-blog:

-"simple-blog" only has an app without other tools such as nginx, apache, gunicorn and so on.
+"unmix-blog" has an app, nginx and gunicorn.

-Then, it's simply run with "python manage.py 0.0.0.0:8000".
+You can only deploy this app with "docker-compose".

-Moreover, you can use 2 deployment methods, "manual deployment" and "docker-compolse deployment".
+Run "docker-compose up -d --build" (unmix-blog/docker-compose.yml)

-"docker-compolse deployment" is recommanded because you don't need to manually deploy the app running "python3 -m venv venv", "source venv/bin/activate", pip install -r requirements.txt" and so on.
+*Run "docker-compose down -v --rmi" to remove all containers, volumes and images.

 ---

-## You have to do for settings.py for 2 deployments:
+## You have to do for settings.py:

-simple-blog / django_project / settings.py
+unmix-blog/django_project/settings.py

 ### Change 4 lines(# Change to yours) for "Reset password" function: